WHAT REASONING IS AND

 having to give serious consideration to the implications of our actions.

-society has evolved from Stone Age to Space Age in a relative eye-blink.
+years.
+However, human society has evolved from Stone Age to Space

-Thus, in contrast to other species, humans' natural emotional responses aren't always in synch with
+humans' natural emotional responses aren't always in synch with their

 artificial social traditions and mores.
-In our current, highly synthetic
+In our current, highly

-chummy salesperson at the used-chariot lot.
+trust the chummy salesperson at the used-chariot lot.
+Fortunately,

-Fortunately, we have other tools available.
+we have other tools available.

 Imagination